 Set Up Catchall

 For VPS and Dedicated Server customers, once activated, you can set up a catchall email address by doing the following:

 - In the mail section, click Default Address.

 - Discard with error to sender (at SMTP time): Choose this option if you wish for the emails to bounce back to the sender with a specified error message.
-You may choose the failure message that is given in the bounceback by filling out the Failure Message box.
+You may choose the failure message given in the bounceback by filling out the Failure Message box.

 - Click the Advanced Options link to see the additional options you may choose for your default address.

 - The Pipe to a program option will send the email to a script of your choice.
 When piping to a program, you should enter a path relative to your home directory.
 If the script requires an interpreter such as Perl or PHP, you should omit the "/usr/bin/perl, or /usr/bin/php portion."
 Make sure that your script is executable and has the appropriate hashbang at the top of the script.
-If you do not know how to add the hashbang, just make sure to name your script file with the correct extension and you will be prompted to have the hashbang added automatically.
+If you do not know how to add the hashbang, make sure to name your script file with the correct extension, and you will be prompted to have the hashbang added automatically.